 Meet Camille, NYSCI’s new Mars Rover.
 Named after one of her creators, Camille was built by the Beatty sisters–Camille and Genevieve–along with their father, Robert at the headquarters of Beatty Robotics a.k.a the workshop in the garage of their home in Ashville, NC.

-An interview with the Beattys on NBC.com Venture Beat: Check out the Mars Rover These Girls Built in Their Garage
+See an interview with the Beattys on NBC.com & Venture Beat: Check out the Mars Rover These Girls Built in Their Garage